Have you been thinking about starting a bullet journal? Are you intrigued by the idea of having a combined to-do list, planner, and diary?

 4. A bullet journal will help you to take better care of yourself

-The key to taking better care of yourself is to create healthy habits, for example, drinking more water, getting more exercise, eating more healthily, or creating a morning or evening routine to ensure you get both time to yourself and plenty of sleep.
+The key to taking better care of yourself is to create healthy self-care habits, for example, drinking more water, getting more exercise, eating more healthily, or creating a morning or evening routine to ensure you get both time to yourself and plenty of sleep.

 When you use a habit tracker you’ll: